NMDC Ltd Management Discussions.

 Indias Iron Ore reserves and resource

 NMDC is bullish on the growth prospects of Indias steel industry with its competitive advantages and the impetus being given by the government to the steel sector.
-The recently published National Steel Policy 2017 aims to achieve a steel production capacity of 300 mtpa by 2030-31, on the back of envisaged growth in domestic steel demand in all key sectors, such as, infrastructure, housing, automobile, etc. It is on account of this growth potential that Indias steel industry is being viewed as a bright spot globally.
-Low per capita steel consumption in the country at 63 kg/t vis--vis the world average of 208 kg/t also indicates the huge growth potential of the Indian steel industry.
+National Steel Policy 2017 aims to achieve a steel production capacity of 300 mtpa by 2030-31, on the back of envisaged growth in domestic steel demand in all key sectors, such as, infrastructure, housing, automobile, amongst others.
+Also, increase in demand of high grade ore and price of iron ore globally will also help NMDC in improving its performance it terms of quantity as well as EBITDA margins.

-3. NMDC - Opportunities & Threats a) Opportunities
+3. NMDC - OPPORTUNITIES AND THREATS a) Opportunities

 i) Envisaged growth in domestic steel production on account of factors mentioned below would lead to higher demand of Iron Ore in the country:

-Growth in steel intensive sectors such as housing, infrastructure, automotive, consumer durables in the coming years.
+Growth in steel intensive sectors such as housing, infrastructure, automotive, rail and road, consumer durables in the coming years.

-Growing urbanization of the Indian economy coupled with rising income levels of the burgeoning Indian middle class.
+Growing urbanisation of the Indian economy, one of the best in world, coupled with rising income levels of the burgeoning Indian middle class.

 Government initiatives such as Make-in-India, Freight corridors, 100 Smart cities, Rural electrification and Housing for all by 2022.